Reachability and liveness in parametric timed automata: Reachability properties

 We show below that, unlike L/U-PTAs, the EF-universality problem is undecidable for IP-PTAs even bounded.
 This result differentiates the classes of (bounded) L/U-PTAs and bounded IP-PTAs, and helps to understand better the boundary between decidability and undecidability for subclasses of PTAs.

-\begin{theorem} \enonceTheoremEFundec{} \end{theorem} \begin{preuve} We start from the encoding in our proofs of \cref{theorem:EF-empty:undecidable,theorem:EF-empty:undecidable-closed-bounded}.
+\begin{thm} The EF-universality problem is undecidable for bounded IP-PTAs with at least 3 parametric clocks and 2 rational-valued parameters. \end{thm} \begin{proof} We start from the encoding in our proofs of \cref{theorem:EF-empty:undecidable,theorem:EF-empty:undecidable-closed-bounded}.
 The main idea is, for all valuations of the parameter $a$ that are not small enough to properly encode the counters (\ie{} for some value $c$ of a counter, $1-ac<0$), to allow the PTA to directly go to a \locerror{} location.
 In order for our encoding to be an IP-PTA (in particular the symbolic states with location~\locerror{}), we add a new parameter~$b$, the value of which can be typically in~$[0,1]$.

-We then reduce the problem of knowing whether the counters of the machine grow unbounded along its execution, which is undecidable \cite{Minsky67}, to the universality of the set of parameters that allow the encoding PTA to reach \locerror{}.
+We then reduce the problem of knowing whether the counters of the machine grow unbounded along its execution, which is undecidable~\cite{Minsky67}, to the universality of the set of parameters that allow the encoding PTA to reach \locerror{}.

 Let us summarize our construction before going into details. \begin{enumerate} \item We reuse the increment gadget from \cref{theorem:EF-empty:undecidable,theorem:EF-empty:undecidable-closed-bounded} (\cref{fig:inc_m2c}) and extend it with a new location~$\locerror$ (details will follow); \item We reuse the 0-test and decrement gadget from \cref{theorem:EF-empty:undecidable-closed-bounded} (\cref{figure:gadget-2CM-bounded-closed-PTA-decrement}) as it is; \item We do not use the final gadget from $\lochalt$ to~$\lochaltprime$ (\cref{figure:gadget-2CM-bounded-closed-PTA-final}), \ie{} the last location is~$\lochalt$.
 (Recall that our target location is \locerror{} anyway.) \end{enumerate}